 2. A long and complex customer journey

 As we mentioned earlier: The customer journey for those looking to buy a car is long and complex, with an average of 20 touchpoints.
-Let’s cross this figure with other data from a study carried out by ACA Research (you can find it here).
+Let’s cross this figure with other data from a study carried out by ACA Research.
 The average journey of an automotive sector customer can last from 5 to 12 weeks, and develops, roughly, in the following ways:

 - In the first phase, the customer uses online research to create a list of vehicles and brands of interest